Jbirch-Git/Jbirch-Homelab/OSPF/ASBR-Redistribution/ASBR-Redistribution Lab.md

 -If you use an ACL in a route-map deny clause, routes that are permitted by the ACL are not redistributed.
 -If you use an ACL in a route-map permit or deny clause, and the ACL denies a route, then the route-map clause match is not found and the next  route-map clause is evaluated.

 Now you create the route-map statements.
-Since we are denying matching ACL entries we need a permit statement following that in the route map.
+Since we are denying by matching ACL entries we need a permit statement following that in the route map or else all other networks wont match a route-map condition.
 If we did the opposite and were doing a permitted networks statement in the ACL and RM then no additional RM entry is needed.

 route-map no5-rm deny 5
 match ip address no5